A-00299373/TripTracker/README.md

+## TripTracker
-Trip Tracker is a comprehensive travel expense management application that makes the process of tracking and managing your travel expenditures easy
+This is a comprehensive travel expense management application that makes the process of tracking and managing your travel expenditures easy

 **Features**
 Authentication Service-The app has a secure sign-in and sign-up process to protect users's data.